-Statement of trustees' responsibilities in respect of the financial statements
+Statement of Trustees' responsibilities

-The trustees (who are also directors of The McClay Foundation for the purposes of company law) are responsible for preparing the Trustees' report and the financial statements in accordance with applicable law and regulation.
+The Trustees (who are also directors of The McClay Foundation for the purposes of company law) are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and regulation.

-Company law requires the trustees to prepare financial statements for each financial year.
-Under that law the trustees have prepared the financial statements in accordance with United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law (United Kingdom Generally Accepted Accounting Practice).
-Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of the affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that period.
-In preparing these financial statements, the trustees are required to:
+Company law requires the Trustees to prepare financial statements for each financial year.
+Under that law the Trustees have prepared the financial statements in accordance with United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law (United Kingdom Generally Accepted Accounting Practice).
+Under company law the Trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of the affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that period.
+In preparing these financial statements, the Trustees are required to: